en |

 From understanding the various travel categories to navigating the tourist card application process, we can help make the whole process easier.

-The United States and Cuba have had a long and complicated history, and knowing a bit about this relationship will help you understand why certain travel restrictions continue to be in place.
+The United States and Cuba have had a long and complicated history, and knowing a bit about this relationship will help you understand why certain travel restrictions continue to exist.

 That said, it’s important to know that there are some specific categories under which Americans are permitted to travel and certain types of Cuban travel cards that are specific to people who are coming from the United States to this Caribbean Island.